Barack Obama: Racial issues

 In his speeches as president, Obama did not make more overt references to race relations than his predecessors, but according to one study, he implemented stronger policy action on behalf of African-Americans than any president since the Nixon era.

-Following Obama's election, many pondered the existence of a "postracial America."
+Following Obama's election, many pondered the existence of a "post-racial America".
 However, lingering racial tensions quickly became apparent, and many African-Americans expressed outrage over what they saw as an intense racial animosity directed at Obama.
-The acquittal of George Zimmerman following the killing of Trayvon Martin sparked national outrage, leading to Obama giving a speech in which he noted that "Trayvon Martin could have been me 35 years ago."
-The shooting of Michael Brown in Ferguson, Missouri sparked a wave of protests.
+The acquittal of George Zimmerman following the killing of Trayvon Martin sparked national outrage, leading to Obama giving a speech in which he said that "Trayvon Martin could have been me 35 years ago."
+The shooting of Michael Brown in Ferguson, Missouri, sparked a wave of protests.
 These and other events led to the birth of the Black Lives Matter movement, which campaigns against violence and systemic racism toward black people.
 Though Obama entered office reluctant to talk about race, by 2014 he began openly discussing the disadvantages faced by many members of minority groups.

 Several incidents during Obama's presidency generated disapproval from the African-American community and with law enforcement, and Obama sought to build trust between law enforcement officials and civil rights activists, with mixed results.
 Some in law enforcement criticized Obama's condemnation of racial bias after incidents in which police action led to the death of African-American men, while some racial justice activists criticized Obama's expressions of empathy for the police.
 In a March 2016 Gallup poll, nearly one third of Americans said they worried "a great deal" about race relations, a higher figure than in any previous Gallup poll since 2001.

-LGBT rights and same-sex marriage
+LGBT rights

 On October 8, 2009, Obama signed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, a measure that expanded the 1969 United States federal hate-crime law to include crimes motivated by a victim's actual or perceived gender, sexual orientation, gender identity, or disability.
 On October 30, 2009, Obama lifted the ban on travel to the United States by those infected with HIV.
 The lifting of the ban was celebrated by Immigration Equality.
 On December 22, 2010, Obama signed the Don't Ask, Don't Tell Repeal Act of 2010, which fulfilled a promise made in the 2008 presidential campaign to end the don't ask, don't tell policy of 1993 that had prevented gay and lesbian people from serving openly in the United States Armed Forces.
 In 2016, the Pentagon ended the policy that barred transgender people from serving openly in the military.